Skip to main content

 slugApp slug, used for linking to the GitHub App settings page

-Fabro stores the GitHub App secrets in <data_dir>/server.env under these keys:
+Fabro stores the GitHub App secrets in the server vault under these keys:

 • GITHUB_APP_CLIENT_SECRET